Do I have Asperger's syndrome?

-Do I really have Aperger's Syndrome?
-The other day, one of my friends sugested that I was showing some autistic signs, which made me quite worried.
+Do I really have Asperger's Syndrome?
+The other day, one of my friends suggested that I was showing some autistic signs, which made me quite worried.
 I thought something may have been wrong with me.
 Since then I've taken several AQ tests on the internet and most of them say I may be an "Aspie."
-I'm too frightened to tell my peers because they'll most like treat me differently, and I'm to embarassed to tell my close family.
-What should I do to me certain whether or or not I have Asperger's Syndrome?
+I'm too frightened to tell my peers because they'll most like treat me differently, and I'm to embarrassed to tell my close family.
+What should I do to me certain whether or not I have Asperger's Syndrome?